 In this series of posts, we are bringing some amazing customer experience stories that are going to leave you astonished, but with a smile on your face!

 This is one of the most poignant customer experience stories that going to shock you and leave a tear in your eyes at the same time.
 The crew of United Airlines went above their call of duty when they delayed a flight to help a passenger say a final goodbye to his dying mother.

 Sounds unreal, right?
 Here is the full story.

 It was January 2013.
 Kerry Drake from San Francisco got a call from his brother informing him that his mother, who was suffering from rheumatoid arthritis for decades, was breathing her last.
 Kerry went ahead and booked the first flight that he could to Lubbock, Texas.
-His connecting flight to Lubbock was via Houston, and it was the last for the day.
-He also had only a 40 minute stopover, but the circumstances demanded that he takes the risk.
+His connecting flight to Lubbock was via Houston, and it was the last of the day.
+He also had only a 40-minute stopover, but the circumstances demanded that he took the risk.

 She died that morning.

 Upon his return, Kerry ensured that he had written to the crew of United Airlines, expressing gratitude for their immense help and support.